Nikoh77/Pixel/README.md

 # Pixel - Retro Gaming Translation Made Easy

+Pixel is currently not working, is a work in progress project...

 Pixel is an intuitive and versatile Python application designed to facilitate real-time text translation for retro video games.
 As an overlay layer for screen-rendered images, Pixel effectively bridges language barriers, allowing gamers to fully enjoy classic titles originally released in languages like Japanese by providing on-the-fly translations into their preferred language.
 Whether you're an emulation enthusiast or simply a retro gaming fan, Pixel offers an immersive gaming experience that ensures you never miss a beat, even when navigating in-game text in a foreign language.

 ## Key Features